-The lease term is reassessed if an option is actually exercised (or not exercised) or the company becomes obliged to exercise (or not exercise) it.
+The lease term is reassessed if an option is actually exercised (or not exercised) or the Group becomes obliged to exercise (or not exercise) it.
 The assessment of reasonable certainty is only revised if a significant event or a significant change in circumstances occurs, which affects this assessment, and that is within the control of the lessee.

-1.18 Borrowing costs
+1.20 Borrowing costs

-Borrowing costs which are incurred for the purpose of acquiring or constructing qualifying property, plant and equipment, investment property or property held for development and resale are capitalised as part of its cost.
+Borrowing costs which are incurred for the purpose of acquiring or constructing qualifying property, plant and equipment are capitalised as part of its cost.
 Borrowing costs are capitalised while acquisition or construction is actively underway, during the period of time that is required to complete and prepare the asset for its intended use.
 Capitalisation of borrowing costs is ceased once the asset is substantially complete and is suspended if the development of the asset is suspended.
 All other borrowing costs are expensed.
 Borrowing costs are recognised for all interest-bearing instruments on an accrual basis using the effective interest method.
-Interest costs include the effect of amortising any difference between initial net proceeds and redemption value in respect of the company's interest-bearing borrowings.
+Interest costs include the effect of amortising any difference between initial net proceeds and redemption value in respect of interest-bearing borrowings.

-1.19 Dividend distribution
+1.21 Dividend distribution